• Skip to primary navigation

 Sandwiches are great.
 But if you have a kid who doesn’t like them, or if you just want to mix things up every now and then, this is for you.

 I follow the same routine for lunch packing every day.
-I use a bento box, and I always try to pack something from each of these 5 categories.
+I always try to pack something from each of these 5 categories.
 (Sometimes I do skip a category here or there.)

 • Main course: I try to include something with protein, dairy, carbohydrates, or all 3.